Hair Loss News of the Month

 — Cellmid (Australia) raises sufficient funds to start selling its Evolis line of FGF-5 inhibiting hair loss products in the US.

-— Hairdresser Chad Gunter is very pleased with his PRP results from Dr. Laura Bennack.
+— Hairdresser Chad Gunter is very pleased with his PRP treatment results from Dr. Laura Bennack.
 According to Dr. Bennack, “the most dramatic results are on men and women who are at the early stages of hair loss”.

 — A number of people who are taking Gabapentin are having hair loss issues.

 — Missed an important study’s findings last month: BPH drugs such as finasteride and dutasteride (both are also used to combat hair loss) do not raise the risk of erectile dysfunction.

 And now on to medical items of interest:

 — Gene therapy in a box courtesy of the Fred Hutchinson cancer research center.

 — Gene therapy to reverse certain types of genetically inherited blindness could be approved for use as soon as next year.